BaptisS/oci_waf_seclist/README.md

 ![PMScreens](/img/07.jpg)

-3.1-	Ensure the security List has been populated successfully.
+3.1-	Ensure the security List has been populated successfully with +40 security rules.

 ### 4-   Assign the Security List to the desired subnet.
 4.1-	Go to your VCN dashboard, and then select the ***‘Subnets’*** Resources section.